big-c-note/my_ml_from_scratch/research/k-armed-bandit.md

 $Q_{n+1} = Q_n + \frac{1}{n}(R_n - Q_n)$

 Instead of the $\frac{1}{n}$, we can use a constant step size parameter named $\alpha$.
 This means that the step size is non-decreasing.
-Whereas, the above is good for stationary problems (due to convergence properties, the constant step size can be good for non-stationary problems, although it is not gauranteed to converge
+Whereas, the above is good for stationary problems (due to convergence properties), the constant step size can be good for non-stationary problems, although it is not gauranteed to converge.

-$\alhpa \in 0, 1)$
+$\alhpa \in [0, 1)$

 $Q_{n+1} = Q_n + \alpha(R_n - Q_n)$
 $Q_{n+1} = Q_n + \alphaR_n - \alphaQ_n$